-Demonstrate the Water Cycle and let the kids get creative by making an easy 3D model- an educational water cycle project!
+Demonstrate the Water Cycle and let the kids get creative by making an easy 3D model, a hands-on water cycle project!

 Start the lesson by explaining the following concepts: